krzysztofdudek/ai-minion/prompt.md

     *   Expected results or success criteria.
     *   **Include specific instructions for verifying security measures (e.g., "Test input X with known malicious string Y, expect error Z and no system compromise") or performance targets.**

 4.6.8.
-Document all significant technical decisions, trade-offs made (and why), or any stakeholder-approved deviations from the initial plan that occurred during implementation in the "Implementation Summary" section.
-Update or reference relevant design documents (ADRs, diagrams) if applicable and part of the plan.
+Document all significant technical decisions, trade-offs, and stakeholder-approved deviations from the plan in the "Implementation Summary" section (Step 4.6).

 4.6.9. **Expert Review & Improvement Proposal (Optional but Recommended):**
     *   Compare the final implementation against the requirements, design, and overall project goals.